 FRV: That it has a co-pilot seat.
 I mean, yeah, there’s cool power systems, weird toilets, efficient refrigeration, blah blah blah.
 All that’s great.
 But we didn’t get an RV to “get IN there.”
 We got an RV to “get OUT there.”
 And the best part about getting out there is that I get to share those adventures with my best friend.

 If you’d like to learn more about The Fit RV, follow their incredible journey on Instagram!
 Want to pocket some go-to exercises while living on the road?
-Check out our recent post, New Year New Me: How to Workout on the Road and be sure to leave us a comment letting us know where you’ll be working out while traveling this 2019.
+Check out our post on How to Workout on the Road and be sure to leave us a comment letting us know where you’ll be working out this holiday season.